ninnghazad/dronetest/README.md

 - APIs:
 See http://computercraft.info/wiki/Category:APIs
 The mose important ones are:
+  - sys is not really an api-file, but is created on the fly by the mod, and contains stuff like system's id and mod_name
   - io/os/fs - the should use lfs.* and _makePath to provide save, sandboxed access to files and filesystem
+    - for lfs.* api check https://keplerproject.github.io/luafilesystem/manual.html#introduction
+    - _makePath is supposed to catch all illegal paths, and must be used whenever a path is used with lfs or some input/output
   - testnet - a rednet-like api, will have to be mostly done in core
   - parallel/coroutine - this will be tricky to get sandboxed right, need to make sure no privilege escalation is possible
   - drone - this contains the drone-specific functions like movement, inventory access.